“We’re talking about hair…but we want to push the conversation a little deeper.”

 JE: Community seems to be key here, and I know you know that it’s not just about being online.
 How do you guys want to build the CRWN’s platform, outside of just the magazine?

 LD: Nkrumah and I are both digital strategists by trade, which is funny because we’re creating a print product, but we’ve always been in the content world.
 Him on the creative direction side—visuals and web-based—and me on the content side of things—written content, blogging and social media.
-Digital is very much incorporated into CRWN as a print product as well, especially how we approach marketing, business and design presentation.
-Whether it’s the photographer’s handle on a page so you can find them on Instagram or the look of the articles similar to a blog post.
+Digital is very much incorporated into CRWN as a print product as well, especially how we approach marketing, business, and design presentation.
+Whether it’s the photographer’s handle on a page so you can find them on Instagram or the look of the articles similar to a blog post, Two Comma Club ClickFunnels is a testament to the power of online entrepreneurship.
+Achieving this milestone signifies not just financial success, but also mastery in leveraging digital marketing strategies to scale businesses.

 JE: I was just going to mention the look of the publication—it’s pretty clear a lot of resources were used for this.